wavefrontHQ/docs/pages/doc/users_groups.md

 summary: Learn how to manage users and groups.
 ---
 You can secure your Wavefront environment by:
-* Granting and revoking permissions for users and groups
+* Granting and revoking (global) permissions for users and groups.
-* Granting and revoking object access (initially dashboard access) for users and groups
+* Granting and revoking access to individual objects (initially dashboard access) for users and groups

-You must have Users & Groups permission or be a Super Admin user to view and manage users, groups, and permissions in Wavefront.
+You must have Users & Groups permission to view and manage users, groups, and permissions in Wavefront.
 If you don't have Users & Groups permission, the UI menu selections, buttons, and links that you use to view users and permissions are not visible.

 ## Users and Groups Basics